 4. La Fête Nationale, Champes Elysees avenue, Paris

-Known by the English-speaking countries as Bastille Day, this French festival is celebrated every year on July 14 – France’s National Day.
+Known by the English-speaking countries as Bastille Day, this is celebrated on France’s National Day.
 The festival comprises the oldest and largest military parade in the continent, held on the morning of July 14.
 The parade passes down from the Arc de Triomphe to the Place de la Concorde.
 You wouldn’t want to miss the public concerts and dances on the night before, and the fireworks in the evening of the festival.